MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 - Windows Defender Exploit Guard should be enabled on machines.
 - Windows servers should be configured to use secure communication protocols.

-Below are some additional built-in policies you may want to enable on Azure Arc-enabled virtual machines running on Azure Stack HCI:
+Below are some additional built-in policies you may want to enable on Azure Arc virtual machines running on Azure Stack HCI:

 - [Preview]: Enable Extended Security Updates (ESUs) license to keep Windows 2012 machines protected after their support lifecycle has ended.